Brohammer5/Outlands-Server/README.md

 # Outlands-Server
-This is to help the community bug report or dicuss issues.
+Welcome to Outlands!
+This is here to help you!

+## Issues
+There will not be alot of the server files due to issues, bypasses with plugins!
+However you are able to report Any Issue you found with plugins!